daviddolejsi/dolejsiwebsite/content/authors/daviddolejsi/_index.md

 highlight_name: true
 ---

-I am a highly motivated and results driven economist who has an education in theoretical and empirical economics with invaluable experience in research and financial risk management.
-I hold a PhD degree in Law & Economics from the University of Turin.
-Currently, I am a manager in the PwC Czech Republic leading model validation and model risk management streams.
+I am a highly motivated and results-driven economist with a strong educational background in theoretical and empirical economics, complemented by invaluable experience in research and financial risk management.
+Holding a PhD degree in Law & Economics from the University of Turin, I bring a solid academic foundation to my work.

+I specialize in banking and financial regulations, with a focus on model risk management and model validation.
+My work includes validating credit risk models to meet ECB, Basel II/IV, and IFRS9 standards, and advising clients on model risk frameworks, market benchmarks, and tech-driven solutions.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "files/DolejsiDavid_CV_one page_2022.pdf" "newtab" >}}CV{{< /staticref >}}.